 First-Year Recruiting Period

-At a minimum, offers must remain open until February 1, 2018.
-For internship offers extended on or after January 9, 2018 and during the campus recruiting time frame, we ask that students be given at least three weeks to make a decision.
+All internship offers must remain open until February 1, 2020.
+For internship offers extended on or after January 7, 2020 and during the campus recruiting time frame, we ask that students be given at least three weeks to make a decision.

 For summer interns, as the summer approaches, response times can be legitimately shortened, but we ask employers to continue to give students adequate time to truly consider a decision.
 Issuing offers that explode without a reasonable consideration period violates the spirit and intent of this policy.